 so that $\nabla \F = \nabla \F_1 + \nabla \F_2$.
-Since $\F_1$ is differentiable in $\R_{++}^{n+1}$, we obtain:
+Since $\F_1$ is differentiable in $\R_{++}^{n+1}$, we obtain

 where we have applied Roy's identity in the second step.
-For $\F_2$ the situation is more subtle.
-In order to differentiate under the integral sign we need to verify some properties of the integrand.
+For $\F_2$, the situation is more subtle.
+To differentiate under the integral sign, we need to verify some properties of the integrand.

 Consider the change of variable $p \mapsto \bar p$, where $\bar p_i = p_i \big/ \left( q^{\frac{\alpha}{\alpha - 1}} + p_i^{\frac{\alpha}{\alpha - 1}} \right)^{\frac{\alpha - 1}{\alpha }}$ , $ \bar q = 1$, and define $\overline V(x,\bar p) = V(x,p)$, that is